-If your vehicle licence plates are missing, make enquiries with the police and also notify the Council in writing of the fact that you have lost your plates.
-There is a standard charge for replacement of your plates if you cannot recover your originals.
+If your vehicle licence plates are missing, make enquiries with the police and also notify the Council in writing that you have lost your plates.
+There is a standard charge for replacement plates if you cannot recover your originals.

 How long does the vehicle licence last for?

 Your licence will be valid for one year only.
-The Council will endeavour to send you a renewal reminder 8 weeks before the expiry date.
+The Council will endeavour to send you a renewal reminder at least 4 weeks before the expiry date.
 This reminder is a courtesy service only and it is ultimately your responsibility to make sure that your licence doesn't expire.
 If you do not renew in time, you will need to submit a new application and your licence plate number will no longer be valid. if a new licence is granted, your vehicle will be issued with a new plate, with a new licence number.

 Please check that you have the following listed documents when you are ready to submit your application:

 Completed and signed application form

 - Evidence that the vehicle has never previously been written off (Used vehicle check)